Reveal Video Coaching

 I realized that we'd been ignoring a wealth of untapped knowledge from within our own company.
 My research readout turned into a rich collection of case studies, from an ex-Fleet Manager's detailed breakdown of how he calculates and weighs safety scores to a Technical Solutions Engineer's publication and data-backed talk about how safety score utilization directly improves company ROI.
 Not only did I answer our initial questions about safety score customization needs, but our team also gained extensive knowledge in the broader topic space.

 This research had impact by solidifying safety score roadmap plans for 2024 and by expanding our foundational research material in this area of interest.
+I was also commended by the Safety team’s managers for my ingenuity in executing this research.

 3. Post-Launch Validation and Future Thinking